ianxmason/compositional-robustness/README.md

 # compositions
 Which neural mechanisms underpin combinatorial generalisation?

+### Dependencies
+Currently using which container
+May be good to make container specific to project

 ### Openmind/Slurm
 Run files in the scripts folder from the src directory (e.g. sbatch scripts/train_compositions.sh)

 ### To run

+One time things
+- Generate corruptions.pkl (should be length 167, mostly for testing, also used in training)
+- Generate data (just elementals??)

+Training (a figure to explain)
+- Monolithic training (contrastive, cross entropy)
+- Modular training (modulels, autoencoders)
+- Identity training (pre-modules, post-autoencoders)

+Testing
+- Explain test.sh

+Analysis
+- Plotting etc.

 Run each line in train.sh on openmind
 Should create ckpts and logs for each method